-Transfers data from the source RDBMS to the target MySQL database.
+Transfers data from the source RDBMS to the target MySQL database (see the figure that follows).
 The setup screen includes the following options:

 Online copy of table data to target RDBMS: This (default) will copy the data to the target RDBMS.